aslancarlos/OnBoardingAzureToPCloud/help.md

 1. **Azure CLI**: Installed and configured.
 Follow the guide at https://learn.microsoft.com/en-us/cli/azure/install-azure-cli.
 2. **ARK CLI**: Installed and configured.
 Follow the guide at https://github.com/cyberark/ark-sdk-python/tree/main.
 3. **CPM Configuration**: Edit the script to define the `CPM` variable with the name of the CPM Server used in CyberArk PAM Safe.
+4. **SecretsHub Platform Imported**: Ensure the SecretsHub Platform has been imported into PCLOUD.
+For optimal display of account data after the platform is imported:
+   - Edit the platform.
+   - Navigate to: `Target Account Platform -> UI & Workflows -> Properties -> Required`.
+   - Add `Username`.

+   This setup ensures that when accounts are imported, the username field will display the name of the secret imported from the Azure Key Vault (AKV).

 ---